Chocolate Peanut Butter Balls

 - If you want, you can gently tap the hole left by the toothpick with your finger to minimize the opening.
 This is totally optional.

-They can be stored in an airtight container at room temperature for a day or two, then should be kept in the refrigerator for up to a week.
+They can be stored in an airtight container at room temperature for a day or two.
+After that, they should be kept in the refrigerator for up to a week.
 They also can be frozen for up to 3 months.

 My mom’s recipe for peanut butter bonbons had paraffin wax added to the chocolate.
 This addition gives a glossy finish to the cooled chocolate.
 It’s rarely used in today’s recipes.
-I use dark chocolate melts when I want a more stable coating.
+I recommend dark chocolate melts for a more stable coating.

 More Candy Recipes You’ll Love